EXCERPT OF BYLAWS

 ABC Representatives will have complete prerogative in appropriate spending on large events with over 100 projected attendees.

-All publications must publish at least one edition at least one week before the last day of the academic year or they risk de-recognition.
+All publications must publish at least one edition at least one week before the last day of classes for the academic year or risk de-recognition.
 Exceptions may be provided by a 2/3 majority vote of the ABC Board.

 All publications must cover at least 1/4 of the total cost of an issue with revenue.

 If a group that is not currently recognized as a “publication group” wishes to produce a publication, it must:

 - Include the publication in its Constitution’s statement of purpose and have the Constitutional change approved by the New Group Recognition committee of ABC.
 The ABC will ensure that the publication’s mission is in line with the group’s overall mission and that it does not overlap with that of an existing publication.

 - Recognize that recognized publication groups always take precedence in use of Columbia resources for publications.